- Meghan and the freshman 15

 Like many people who go away for university, Meghan gained about 15 pounds during her first year.

 Did you notice she didn’t gain weight via eating balanced meals made of whole foods?
-The newest princess in England gained weight by eating at the oldest king of burgers.
+England’s newest princess gained weight by eating at the oldest king of burgers.

 What is Meghan Markle’s weight-loss advice?